la2050/challenge/_2021/connect/everyoneon.md

   We also look forward to adding to conversations about the development of Los Angeles as a smart city.
 We cannot talk about creating smart cities if low-income communities have no or limited internet access and digital skills.
-'If you are submitting a collaborative proposal, please describe the specific role of partner organizations in the project.': >
-  While this is not a “collaborative proposal”, EveryoneOn will work with organizations that serve the LAPZ and the Office of Los Angeles Mayor Garcetti to help identify adults and seniors who can benefit from participating in the
+'Describe the role of collaborating organizations on this project.': > While this is not a “collaborative proposal”, EveryoneOn will work with organizations that serve the LAPZ and the Office of Los Angeles Mayor Garcetti to help identify adults and seniors who can benefit from participating in the